ms-van3t-devs/ms-van3t/README.md

     	`sudo apt update`
     	`sudo apt install sumo sumo-tools sumo-doc`
     * Be careful: in the future the previous commands will install updated version of SUMO which are not ensured to work with this scripts (that are tested wit **v-1.2.0**)
-* Install ns-3.29 following the guide at [https://www.nsnam.org/releases/ns-3-29/](https://www.nsnam.org/releases/ns-3-29/)

 * Clone this repository in your pc.
-Then move all the files inside <your-ns3-path>/src/ (including the hidden .git folder, if you want to push and pull)

-* Configure waf to build the new modules with "./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo" (add here what you want to enable) - Using the optimized profile allows to speed up the simulation time
+* Configure waf to build the new modules with "<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo" (add here what you want to enable) - Using the optimized profile allows to speed up the simulation time
-* Build ns3 with "./waf build"
+* Build ns3 with "<ns3-folder>./waf build"

 **Important**
 The final project path-tree should be like: